Our story

 Pendant alarms

-You have to be capable of pressing the button when you need it.
+Being worn around the neck, automatic fall detection is either unavailable or unreliable, meaning you have to be capable of pressing the button when you need help.
 It can also be easily pressed accidentally leading to false alarms.

 Studies have shown that users will report wearing them 80% of the time but only wear them 20% of the time!